wcm-io-qa/wcm-io-qa-tooling/public_site/src/site/markdown/platforms.md

 ## Supported Platforms

-The wcm.io DevOps modules depend on the following system dependencies:
+The wcm.io QA modules depend on the following system dependencies:

 * Oracle Java 8